PixelRocket-Shop/oldskool-html-bootstrap/README.md

 * Category page
 * Product page

-More pages can quickly and easily be added.
-The source code using Handlebars.js as the templating language, and we've used Handlebars partials to keep code repetition to a minimum.
-In addition, we've also use a Handlebars plugin to pass in JSON data - which allows us to use Handlebars loops instead of endlessly repeating the same HTML code.
+To keep code repetition to a minimum, we've used Handlebars.js as the templating engine and partials to quickly add new pages or the same sections to all pages.
+We also use a Handlebars plugin for JSON data - this allows us to use loops and output a single HTML code block instead of repeating the same HTML.

 ## OldSkool Key Features